 “Oh, Miss!
 We never should have gone.”

-She waited for a few moments in the cold October air, the rain pattering on the canvas roof of the carriage.
-The shadows inched closer to her, and at the edges of her vision, she could see a tall figure watching her patiently out of the darkness.
+She waited for a few moments in the cold September air, the rain pattering on the canvas roof of the carriage.
+The shadows inched closer to her, and at the corners of her vision, she could see a tall figure watching her patiently out of the darkness.
 Panic settled in her chest.
 She couldn’t breathe.
 But rather than turning away from the shadowy figure, she spun in her seat and glared at him.
 She couldn’t be sure, but she thought she saw his insolent smile widen.

 Michael, her father’s right-hand man, came galumphing down the front steps of the manor five minutes later.

 “Nothing to fuss about,” said Isabel immediately, trying to dispel her own fear as well as his.
 Denise hovered anxiously just behind him.